-The temperature of the well water for open loop installations should be a minimum of 42°F (6°C) for the W-series and 45°F (7°C) for the WH-series.
+The temperature of the well water for open loop installations should be a minimum of 42°F (6°C).
 Refer to the Model Specific Information chapter for a complete table of temperature operation limits.

 Discharge water from the heat pump should be disposed of as per the system piping diagram and local codes.
 Most commonly, a return well will be required.